My brother handing sugarcane juice and receiving rabbits (illustration or symbolic).

+Getting a rabbit isn’t always a well-planned, Pinterest-worthy decision.
 Let me tell you a story.
 One hot afternoon, my brother handed over two glasses of ganne ka juice (sugarcane juice) to his friend.
 Sounds normal, right?
-But in return, his friend gave him two bunnies — a male and a female.
+But in return, his friend gave him two bunnies, a male and a female.
 No planning.
 No research.
-And that’s how I ended up getting my first bunny (well, two actually).
+And that’s how I ended up getting my first rabbit (well, two actually).

 1. Rabbits Aren’t Like Dogs or Cats